 7. Clean-Up (1 week)

-Of course, even if everything is perfectly planned, delays can happen.
-A weather event could delay and even damage your construction project.
-Due to tricky ordinances and HOA regulations, there could have been permitting issues right out of the gate.
+No matter how well-planned your new home construction process timeline is, delays can happen due to weather events, permitting issues, or other unforeseen circumstances.
 Perhaps a highly specialized custom job in the home requires a professional who’s overbooked.
-No matter what the hiccup may be, know that your home builder is likely as frustrated as you are and they’re doing what they can to keep your project moving forward.
+The weather can also greatly impact the timeline of building a custom house in Florida, No matter what the hiccup may be, know that your home builder is likely as frustrated as you are and they’re doing what they can to keep your project moving forward.

-The Real First Step: Hiring the Right Design-Build Team
+The Real First Step: Hiring the Right Custom Home Design-Build Team

-Robinson Renovation & Custom Homes is a Gainesville, Florida-based design-build firm that has worked to deliver construction excellence to trusting clients for decades.
-The team’s expertise, and our commitment to being transparent and earning your trust through open and consistent communication, are what make us a great fit for your custom home project.
-Contact Robinson Renovation & Custom Homes today to start you on your custom home journey, one step at a time.
+Robinson Renovation & Custom Homes is a Gainesville, Florida-based design-build firm.
+Our expertise and commitment to transparent and open communication make us a great fit for your custom home project in Florida.
+Contact us today to start your journey, one step at a time.